opencog/atomspace/examples/atomspace/README.md

 The variant of scheme used in OpenCog is that provided by [guile](https://www.gnu.org/software/guile/).
-Guile was chosen primarily because of its strong C/C++ inerfacing capabilities.
+Guile was chosen primarily because of its strong C/C++ interfacing capabilities.
 Guile runs as an interpreter/compiler, providing a read-evaluate-print loop (REPL), called `guile`.
 It is started at the terminal shell prompt.

-Before starting guile, you have to tell guile where to find the opencog modules.
+Before starting guile, you have to tell guile where to find the OpenCog modules.
 The best way to do this is to add the below to your `~/.guile` file.
 These will then run every time you start guile.
 ```